AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 - Existing values will be updated to the input values.
 - When editing tags, the existing tags of the person will be removed, e.g., if the person at index `2` currently has the tag `frenemy`, and we run the command `edit 2 t/enemy`, the tag `frenemy` will be removed, and a new tag `enemy` will be added.
 - You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-- Person names must be alphanumeric and can contain spaces, e.g., `Jensen Huang`, `Jeff Bezos`.
-- Person names must be unique.

 #### Examples